Nidhi-2712003/Powerbi-data-Visualization-data-cleaning-project/README.md

 - **GitHub**: [@Nidhi-2712003](https://github.com/Nidhi-2712003)
 - **LinkedIn**: [Connect with me](https://www.linkedin.com/in/d-nidhi-sree-998a6037a/)
-- - **Email**: domarajunidhi@gmail.com
+- **Email**: domarajunidhi@gmail.com

 ---

-## ⭐ Acknowledgments

-Thank you for reviewing this project!
-If you found it helpful or interesting, please consider giving it a star ⭐

----

-*Last Updated: November 2025*
+> © 2025 Nidhi Sree.
+This project is for educational and professional portfolio purposes.
+All examples use mock or publicly available data.